speculatrix/tvh_epg/README.md

 This program only exists because of the awesome developers working on https://tvheadend.org

+And also big thanks to Paulus Schoutsen (<a href="https://github.com/balloob">balloob</a>) for pychromecast

 ## Useful links

+https://github.com/balloob/pychromecast - the library used for chromecast support

 https://github.com/dave-p/TVH-API-docs - the API docs

 https://tvheadend.org/boards/5/topics/34232 - the TVH forum discussion which sparked this off

+https://tvheadend.org/boards/5/topics/21836?r=39707 - the discussion about pychromecast